zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 - A single ACI CG could also be created from a CG profile.
 It allows us to rapidly move from prototype to production mode.

     Example: A customer creates a single CG using the CG profile.
 They work on this CG to get their container images working.
-Then they can create an NGroups using the same CG profile to massively scale-out.
+Then they can create an NGroup using the same CG profile to massively scale-out.

-Here's a sample of an NGroup with managed identity and zones that refer to a container group profile and creates three container groups:
+Here's a sample of an NGroup with managed identity and zones that refers to a container group profile and creates three container groups:

 ```